 On November 18, 2010, the System's Board of Directors approved the refunding and refinancing of the 1997 Series C Bonds, utilizing a direct bank qualified fixed rate loan in the amount of \$30.0 million.
-The 2010 Bank Loan bears a fixed interest rate of 2.794%, and matures in April 2020.
+The 2010 Bank Loan paid a fixed interest rate of 2.794%.
+The 2010 Bank Qualified Loan matured and was paid in full in April 2020.
 The transaction was completed on December 22, 2010.
 Issuance costs were paid with internal funds.
 Although the advanced refunding resulted in the recognition of an accounting loss of approximately \$2.2 million, the System in effect reduced its aggregate debt service payments by approximately \$3.2 million and obtained an economic gain of approximately \$2.9 million.
-Inability to make debt service payments for this loan or any general debt obligations, or the inability to meet specified debt covenants will be considered an event of default.
-If such events occur, at the discretion of the lender, the balance outstanding including interest of this loan along with other obligations of the System to the lender, become immediately due and payable within 15 days of declaration and/or the rate of interest on the unpaid principal shall be increased at the lenders discretion, to the lesser of the prime rate plus 3% per annum, or the maximum rate permitted by law.
-Unpaid interest or fees, for the purpose of calculating interest, may become part of the principal balance and compounded on a daily basis until the entire outstanding principal and interest balance is paid.